Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/0EbGXnO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 9b.
-On the deployment configuration page select “Add a new forest”, then create a root domain name, it will be mydomain.com, click next on Domain Controller options and create a DSRM(Directory Services Restore Mode) password!
-Click next, on DNS options click next and click next on additional notes.
+On the deployment configuration page select “Add a new forest”,  which is the top-level security boundary in Active Directory.
+Next create a root domain name, (mydomain.com).
+This is the first domain in the structure aka your root domain. click next on Domain Controller options and create a DSRM(Directory Services Restore Mode) password!
+DSRM is a local-only administrator password used to log into a Domain Controller in Directory Services Restore Mode, typically for repairing or recovering Active Directory or the DC itself.
+Click next, on DNS options, click next on additional notes.
 Click next on review and click next on prerequisites, click install.
-You're creating a new forest, which is the top-level security boundary in Active Directory.
-A forest contains:
+A forest, which is the top-level security boundary contains:
     Domain trees, made up of
     Domains, which contain
     Objects (users, computers, groups, etc.)
-All domains within the same forest automatically trust each other, share a common schema, and allow centralized management.
-Naming your forest mydomain.com creates the first domain in the structure, your root domain
 </p>
 <br />
  </p>